cackle-rs/cackle/HOW_IT_WORKS.md

   item, while the debug info gives us information about generics parameters.
 * We then split these names into names and look for any defined APIs in `cackle.toml` that are the prefix of these names.
-* Where a function uses an API and also has generic parameters that match that same API, we ignore the usage by that function.
+* Where a function uses an API and also has a name that matches that same API, we ignore the usage by that function.
 The usage will be attributed to whatever uses that function.
-The idea here is that if a crate defines a generic function, we don't want API usage to be attributed to that crate just because some other crate instantiated the generic function with some type that matched an API. e.g. if the either crate defines `Either<L, R>` and some other crate uses `Either<Path, Path>`, we want to attribute the filesystem API only to the latter crate, not to the `either` crate.
+The idea here is that if a crate defines a generic function, we don't want API usage to be attributed to that crate just because some other crate instantiated the generic function with some type that matched an API. e.g. if the either crate defines `Either<L,R>` and some other crate uses `Either<Path,Path>`, we want to attribute the filesystem API only to the latter crate, not to the `either` crate.